Collecting Permits

 DOMINICA: Permits issued through the Forestry and Wildlife Division. forestry@cwdom.dm

-DOMINICAN REPUBLIC: Permit required.
+DOMINICAN REPUBLIC: Collecting allowed only for scientific or educational purposes, permit required.
 There are standard application procedures, similar to Costa Rica.
 This is the page with application for research (PDF) in protected areas.
 Export permits are also required as per this page – but a specific “export” permit is not linked.
 This is the “import” paperwork, which may be the same.
 Permits can take a few months to obtain and you have to allow time before and after your trip to pick up the collecting and export paperwork in Santo Domingo.

 ECUADOR: Another tricky Latin American country to collect.
 Permits are all issued through the Ministerio del Ambiente and can be written by the National Museum or Catolica University.
 Country-wide permits are issued, however to obtain an export permit separate “permiso de movilizacion” clearances are needed for each province you collect in.
 Contact the Museo Ecuatoriano de Ciencias Naturales or Universidad Catolica and it is likely that an Ecuadorian will have to collaborate with you and possibly join you in the field.
 Ecuador has large problems with drug smuggling and they are preoccupied with more serious crimes than insect collecting, so once a permit is obtained, you will not be hassled.
 A more detailed account of Ecuadorian permit issues here.